 This is a useful strategy when you’ve taken a risky position on a CFD, or when a long-term position is accruing losses.
 Instead of selling at a loss and draining your account’s funds, you can open additional positions in hopes of generating earnings that balance out your initial position.
-When used correctly, a hedging strategy can balance out some of the risk that comes with CFD trades.
+When used correctly, a hedging strategy can balance some of the risks that come with CFD trades.

 No Expiration Date

 Unlike other investment instruments, CFDs don’t depreciate over time.
 They also don’t have set expiration dates, and they feature far fewer restrictions on closing a position than other types of investments, such as futures.